tuffee88/d3d12ProxyEdrDx11_0/README.md

      - Especially Assassin's Creed Valhalla might be unplayable due to frequent crashes (reports from Kepler/Maxwell 1.Gen cards).
 If this happens to you: Sorry, but I won't be able to fix these kinds of issues

 3. The whole project is very likely not a good example how to do something like this, so use with caution !

+4. Due to the function hooking techniques employed the Debug and Release binaries might exhibit different behaviour (see source comments for more details)
+  - If you're having issues with the Debug build please always try the release build.

+5. To debug render issues Microsoft PIX (https://devblogs.microsoft.com/pix/) should work (use the attach to process option)

+6. ReShade should also work - if 1.) the system32 d3d12.dll is used (so no d3d12_original.dll in the game folder, omit setup steps 2,3) and 2.)
+Microsoft PIX support is not loaded (if you have PIX installed simply rename WinPixGpuCapturer.dll and ReShade should work)

 I just thought this might be helpful for other people stuck on Nvidia GTX 6xx or 7xx series GPUs, no guarantees or anything !